Trust & boundaries

 What Ocura does

-• Generates a severity assessment based on a Bayesian probabilistic model
+- Generates a screening estimate based on a Bayesian probabilistic model

 What Ocura does not do